prachisingare/FSDS-PROJECTS/EDA-PROJECTS/HEART DISEASE DATA VISUALIZATION-EDA/README.md

 # 🙋‍♀️ About the Author
-Prachi Singare
+-Prachi Singare
-B.Tech in Artificial Intelligence and Data Science (2025) Passionate about data analysis, machine learning, and creating insights from data.
+-B.Tech in Artificial Intelligence and Data Science (2025) -Passionate about data analysis, machine learning, and creating insights from data.

 🔗 LinkedIn